munificent/craftinginterpreters/book/representing-code.md

 (+ 1 2)
 ```

-Note that it calls `accept()` on each subexpression and passes the AstPrinter
+Note that it calls `accept()` on each subexpression and passes in itself.
+This
-itself to the expression.
-This is the <span name="tree">recursive</span> step
+is the <span name="tree">recursive</span> step that lets us print an entire
-that lets us print an entire tree.
+tree.

 <aside name="tree">

-This recursive step is also why people think the visitor pattern itself has to
+This recursion is also why people think the visitor pattern itself has to do
-do with trees.
+with trees.

 </aside>